greghorne/node-earthquake/README.md

 The issue I believe is:
 header contains multiple values 'http://0.0.0.0:3000, *, *', but only one is allowed

-The best I can tell is that this is a server side issue.
+The best I can tell is that this is a server side issue and it is not my server.

 I was attempting to test the JS code found at: http://www.seismicportal.eu/realtime.html